25 Writing Prompts for Sales Page Copy That Does Its Job — Sells!

 You know that what you have to offer your clients is pretty amazing and adds a ton of value to their lives.
 You pour your heart and guts into serving every customer and client.
 Or maybe you know your digital product, online courses, natural deodorant, spiritual jewelry, or live speaking changes lives.

-As you slide up to your laptop to try to find the right words to describe whatever it is you’re offering to get it to stand out and sell, you’re lost for the right words.
+As you slide up to your laptop to try to find the right words to describe whatever you’re offering to make it stand out and sell, you’re lost.

 How do you describe this thing?